io-grant/dotfiles/README.md

-# A Very Very Simple/Basic MaOS Provision Script
+# A Very Very Simple/Basic MacOS DotFiles Script

 ### Executible for new MacOS installation that provides basics needed for development.